sairuk/appimage_updater/README.md

 steam-rom-manager,SteamGridDB/steam-rom-manager,Steam-ROM-Manager-.*.AppImage,True,latest
 ```

-you can pin a version to link too incase later versions have issues or use the keywork latest to link to whatever version is downloaded
+you can pin a version to link too incase later versions have issues or use the keyword latest to link to whatever version is downloaded

 run with `python3 ./appimage_update.py --path <path to appimages>`